Niall Griffiths

 Niall Griffiths (born 1966) is an English author of novels and short stories, set predominantly in Wales.
-His works include two novels Grits and Sheepshagger, and his 2003 publication Stump which won the Wales Book of the Year award.
+His works include the novels Grits and Sheepshagger, travel guides to Aberystwyth and Liverpool, and a book of poetry.
+He has won the Wales Book of the Year award twice, for Stump in 2004 and Broken Ghost in 2020.

-History
+Life

 Griffiths was born in Toxteth, Liverpool, but had a long family link to Welsh roots in West Wales.
 As a nine-year-old boy Griffiths found a second-hand copy of a novel by Rhondda writer Ron Berry in a junk shop.
-Berry, who wrote from the viewpoint of the industrial working class, but in a more earthy and centred style then many of his more celebrated peers, "spoke" to Griffiths who was captured by the language and style of the writing.
+Berry, who wrote from the viewpoint of the industrial working class, but in a more earthy and centred style than many of his more celebrated peers, "spoke" to Griffiths who was captured by the language and style of the writing.
 In future years Griffiths continued to cite Berry as a major influence, along with writers Alexander Trocchi and Hubert Selby Jr. In 1976 his family emigrated to Australia, but returned three years later after his mother became homesick.

 Griffiths found himself in trouble with the law during his adolescence, and at the age of 15 he was sent on an Outward Bound course in Snowdonia in North Wales.
 He found the experience uplifting and refocused him to work harder at gaining an education, eventually gaining a degree in English.
 Griffith spent several years taking on a number of short term menial jobs before he was accepted into Aberystwyth University to study for a PhD in post-war poetry, but failed to complete the course.
-He followed this by researching his first novel, following disaffected and marginalised characters, living ordinary lives.
-This resulted in his debut novel, Grits, a story of addicts and drifters set in rural Wales, which was published in 2000.
+He followed this by researching his first novel, which would follow disaffected and marginalised characters, living ordinary lives.

+Griffiths has been described as "a distinctively Welsh author".
+He has "a fierce loyalty" to the city of his birth, but has lived "most of his life near Aberystwyth".
+He currently lives "at the foot of a mountain in mid-Wales".